skenny/demo-spring-boot/README.md

 - Spring MVC with Thymeleaf 3.0 and Layout Dialect
 - Spring Security
 - ActiveMQ
-- JDBC with HikariCP and Postgres
+- JDBC with HikariCP, Postgres and Flyway
-- Flyway
 - Ebean ORM